benyzw/benyzw/README.md

 Web Developer
 -------------

-I have been trying to specialize in html css and bootstrap for 6 Months now.
-I think I've learned enough to call myself a front-end developer.
+I have been trying to specialize in html css and bootstrap.

 *     I'm based in Izmir
 *     I'm learning Javascript